9 Natural Sunburn Remedies That are Probably Already in Your House

 8. Green Tea

-Use green tea for your sunburn by seeping some and then leaving the mixture to chill in the fridge.
+Use green tea for your sunburn by steeping some and then leaving the mixture to chill in the fridge.
 Dip a soft cloth into the tea to make a compress then, apply over affected areas for 15 minutes.

 9. Black Tea